* U.S. says 84 of the 166 detainees are refusing meals

 * Sixteen are being force-fed and six are hospitalized

 * Hunger strike blamed on failure to resolve their fate

 By Jane Sutton

-MIAMI, April 22 (Reuters) - The U.S. military is sending additional medical personnel to the Guantanamo prison camp, where more than half the captives have joined a hunger strike to protest their open-ended detention, a camp spokesman said on Monday.
+MIAMI, April 22 (Reuters) - More than half of the men held at the Guantanamo detention camp have joined an escalating hunger strike to protest their open-ended detention, a camp spokesman said on Monday.

 Hunger strikes have occurred at Guantanamo since shortly after the United States began detaining suspected al Qaeda and Taliban captives there in January 2002.

 The current hunger strike began in early February, after guards seized photos and other belongings during a cell search.
 Prisoners said the guards had also mistreated their Korans during the search, which the U.S. military denies.

 The military has declined to say what prompted the cell searches but similar searches have been conducted in the past.